-- In 2023, the sovereign credit rating of Greece returned to Investment Grade, as the Greek economy has continuously performed better than expected in the fiscal and economic activity fonts. - Greek government bond yields decreased in 2023 more than yields of other euro area sovereign bonds due to the credit rating upgrades of the sovereign; in 2024-to-date GGB yields have risen from their December 2023 lows, as a result of the outlook of higher policy interest rates changed, but remain significantly lower than their 2023 average. - Greek shares posted a strong positive return in 2023; in 2024-to date, share prices follow an upward trend supported by the favourable growth prospects of the economy.
+- In 2023, the sovereign credit rating of Greece returned to Investment Grade, as the Greek economy has continuously performed better than expected in the fiscal and economic activity fonts. - Greek government bond yields decreased in 2023 more than yields of other euro area sovereign bonds due to the credit rating upgrades of the sovereign; in 2024-to-date GGB yields have risen, as a result of the outlook of higher policy interest rates than previously expected. - Greek shares posted a strong positive return in 2023; in 2024-to date, share prices follow an upward trend supported by the good growth prospects of the economy.